-I have been drawn to spiritual aspects on and off most of my life.
-When I was much younger I purchased “The She Book of Your Future” which contained various methods of divination, including numerology and astrology.
-I learned that my Welsh grandmother used to read the tea leaves, so some of my esoteric interests have been passed down through the generations.
-Weird Stuff if you want it!
+For me I have been drawn to spiritual aspects for most of my life.
+As a young girl, I purchased “The She Book of Your Future” and learned about various methods of divination, including numerology and astrology.
+My Welsh grandmother read the tea leaves, and these esoteric interests have been passed down through the generations.

 I see spirituality as an experience of a deeper meaning of life, exploring connection and belonging.
 Many see spirituality as deeper connection to the universe & nature which helps achieve peace and a greater sense of contentment.
-It may not necessarily be about beliefs or religion but a way of living that feels calm and peaceful, a connection to nature and the ever ebbs and flows of life within our embodied experience.
+It isn’t necessarily “religion” but a way of living that feels calm and peaceful, a connection to nature and the ever ebbs and flows of life within our embodied experience.
 Some suggest that we are spiritual beings having a human experience.
 Energy is all around us, and it is how we choose to engage with that energy that affects our experiences.
 Read on below if you are intrigued or simply book in with me for a free consultation or a full session.